TorZidan/android-1.0/archive/README.md

 Android 1.0 is the initial version of these files.
 Back in 2008 and 2009, the only commercially-available phone that was running the Android 1.0 operating system was the "HTC Dream" phone (models DREA100 and DREA110) for TMobile wireless carrier in USA.
-It was also available in 2009 for the Rogers Wireless carrier in the United Kingdom, as model number DREA210.
+It was also available in 2009 for the Rogers Wireless carrier in the United Kingdom (model DREA210).

-Note: before that, in 2007, Google and HTC developed the "HTC Sooner" (model EXCA300) prototype phone that was running pre-1.0 versions of Android (e.g. build htc-2065.0.8.0.0 from 2007-05-15); these versions are not open source; this phone was never commercially sold.
+Note: before that, in 2007, Google and HTC developed the "HTC Sooner" (model EXCA300), a prototype phone that looked like a Blueberry (the king of "smart" phones back then), with no wi-fi or touch screen; it was running pre-1.0 versions of Android (e.g. build htc-2065.0.8.0.0 from 2007-05-15); these versions are not open source; this phone was never commercially sold.
 Google chose to scrap that project, in favor of the "HTC Dream" phone.
-Very Likely the iPhone announcement by Apple in Jan 2007 had a lot to do with this decision.
+Apple announced the iPhone in Jan 2007 and it went on sale in July of that yeat.
+Very likely the iPhone had a lot to do with Google's decision.
 It seems that Google gave away? some HTC Sooner phones to researches at Stanford; there are some artifacts [here](https://web.archive.org/web/20091016081617/http://android.stanford.edu/index.php/Main_Page).

 Interestingly, Android-related posts appeared on the webs in Nov 2007 (or even earlier?), way before the Oct 2008 open-source announcement, e.g. https://web.archive.org/web/20071116110943/http://benno.id.au/blog/.

-Here is a brief history of the few first official Android builds for the "HTC Dream" TMobile phone in USA:
+Here is a brief list of the few first official Android builds for the "HTC Dream" TMobile phone in USA:

 | Build name | Android version | Build date | Notes |
 | :---:      | :---:           | :---:         | :---: |